Soo-Heon/RecessiveBurden/README.md

 ## 1.3 Input Parameters
 1) vcf_file = Input vcf filename.
 Can be either vcf, vcf.gz.

-          The input file should be annotated with Gene Symbol and IMPACT (moderate|high) in 'INFO/ANN' field preferably by SnpEff.
+          The input file should be annotated with
+          Gene Symbol and IMPACT (moderate|high) in 'INFO/ANN' field preferably by SnpEff.
           Recessive burden is calculated in gene level by looping through variants.
           Therefore, variants in a gene should be sorted in a consecutive manner.
 2) output = Prefix of output file name.

-          Output files will be appended with '_counts.txt', '_weights.txt', '_variants.txt', '_sorted_genotypes.txt.gz'.
+          Output files will be appended with '_counts.txt', '_weights.txt', '_variants.txt', and '_sorted_genotypes.txt.gz'.
 3) minAC  = Minimum allele count for a variant to be included in the analysis.

           'INFO/AC' field will be used to filter variants based on the throshold.